omphteliba/citrix-1/README.md

 Creating a webinar
 ------------------
-In order to create a webinar, you have to do this:
+In order to create a webinar, you can write:

 ```php
 $citrix = new \Citrix\Citrix($auth);